flinden68/OSGI-Cloudant-connector/README.md

 Map<String, HashSet<CloudantPermissions>> connector.getDatabaseConnector().getPermissions();

 Or to set Permissions
-connector.getDatabaseConnector.setPermissions(final String userNameorApikey, final Set<CloudantPermissions> permissions)
+connector.getDatabaseConnector().setPermissions(final String userNameorApikey, final Set<CloudantPermissions> permissions)

+#Design documents
+updates, map of updates, where the value of the map is the javascript of the selection
+designDocument: the name of the designDocument to create or update

+connector.getDocumentConnector().createDesignDocument(final Map<String, String> updates, final String designDocument) connector.getDocumentConnector().updateDesignDocument(final Map<String, String> updates, final String designDocument)